paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 ### 7. Refactoring legacy loop code to use NHibernate Future Query / multiple result sets

 In this example, imagine we encounter some pre-existing legacy code that executes a database select statement within a for loop.
-This results in unnecessary round trips to the database e.g. connecting, executing query, returning results, NHibernate automatically transforming results to C# classes etc.
+This results in unnecessary round trips to the database, e.g., connecting, executing query, returning results, NHibernate automatically transforming results to C# classes etc.

 Database queries in loops are generally discouraged.